lstein/Net-ISP-Balance/README.md

   sudo ./Build install
 </pre>

-<li> Edit the configuration file located in /etc/network/balance.conf
+<li> Copy the example configuration <i>file balance.conf.example</i>
+to balance.conf.
+If you are on a Ubuntu/Debian system, this file will be located at /etc/network/balance.conf.
+If you are on a RedHat/CentOS system, you'll find it in /etc/sysconfig/network-scripts/balance.conf.

-to meet your needs.
+Then edit it to meet your needs.
 The core of the file looks like this:

+<i>/etc/network/balance.conf /etc/sysconfig/network-scripts/balance.conf</i>
 <pre>
  #service    device   role     ping-ip
  CABLE	    eth0     isp      173.194.43.95